History of Houston: Early 21st century

 In the aftermath of the Hurricane Katrina disaster, about 200,000 New Orleans residents resettled in Houston.
 Soon following Katrina was Hurricane Rita, a category 5 hurricane which caused 2.5 million Houstonians to evacuate the city, the largest urban evacuation in the history of the U.S.

 Six Flags AstroWorld, Houston's only large theme park, closed in 2005.

+Three major projects greatly expanded the geographical reach and service capacity of the Texas Medical Center in the early twenty-first century.
+First, the Baylor College of Medicine shifted its affiliation from Houston Methodist Hospital to St. Luke's Episcopal Hospital, while planning a new 35-acre campus.
+Since both Baylor College of Medicine and the Episcopal Diocese of Texas were struggling to finance all their medical facilities in Houston, the diocese sold St. Luke's Hospital in Houston to Catholic Health Initiatives.
+This better funded non-profit acquired a partial share in the ownership of the partly finished Baylor McNair Campus, which opened in 2015.
+In the 2010s, Houston Methodist constructed annexes in the core of the Texas Medical Center.
+The largest of these hospital expansions is the twenty-six story outpatient center, with a distinctive nautical design.
+Another major addition to the Texas Medical Center is a Houston branch of the Menninger Clinic, a 120-bed psychiatric hospital on Main Street.

 By 2008, the widening of I-10 was taking place, and eventually incorporated toll lanes.
 Also, Discovery Green park was created.

 In January 2010, Annise Parker became the first openly gay mayor of a large American city upon her inauguration as Houston's mayor.

 Memorial Day storms in 2015 brought flash flooding to the city as some areas received 11 inches or more of rain overnight, exacerbated by already full bayous.
 At least three people died and more than 1,000 cars were stranded on highways and overpasses.
 In April 2016, historic flooding came to Houston which has killed 5 people.
 In August 2017, Houston experienced record flooding as a result of Hurricane Harvey.
-It caused $125 billion dollars in damage, making it one of three tropical cyclones to cause over $100 billion in damages, along with Ian and Katrina.
+It caused $125 billion in damage, making it one of three tropical cyclones to cause over $100 billion in damages, along with Ian and Katrina.